kubernetes/kubernetes/logo/usage_guidelines.md

 # Kubernetes Branding Guidelines

 These guidelines provide you with guidance for using the Kubernetes logo.
-You can use the logo on your website or in print without pre-approval, provided you follow these basic guidelines.

 All artwork is made available under the Linux Foundation trademark usage [guidelines](https://www.linuxfoundation.org/trademark-usage/).
 This text from those guidelines, and the correct and incorrect usage examples, are particularly